andyaiken/skirmish/docs/tasks.md

 ## Priority

-* You shouldn't be able to buy magic items until you control a region
-* Regions should specify monster types found there
-  * This should then be used for
-* Encounters:
-  * Allow the user to opt for a universal action instead
-* Add a Presence (mental) skill
-  * Used for intimidate, taunt, etc
-  * Used (like Hide, Scan) to give a morale bonus to nearby allies
-    * Need to rename the Boost Morale action
 * Add a system for evaluating each action to ensure none is too powerful
   * Then extend this to ensure species / roles / backgrounds are equally matched
+  * Also check that the different effect types are all used
 * Add help / documentation to explain game rules

 ## Future Work

+* Add encounter map types
+  * Street
+  * Building interior
+* Regions could specify monster types found there
+  * This should then be used for building encounters
+* Improve the turn log
+  * It should be more than just a block of text
+  * Indentation
+  * Colours
+  * Highlighting names, values
 * Minions
   * Die as soon as they take any damage
   * Convert one monster into 4 minions